As Biden touts an end to America’s ‘forever’ wars, conflicts drag on out of sight

 Administration officials have yet to decisively push for repeal of the 2001 authority, suggesting they may also prefer to maintain a status quo that gives them a relatively free hand overseas.

-Pomper said that Biden’s assertions about wrapping up America’s wars may be most problematic in that they reduce the chances for a substantive public conversation that might put end to the missions that he and many Americans would like to conclude.
+Pomper said that Biden’s assertions about wrapping up the country’s wars may be most problematic in that they reduce the chances for a substantive public conversation that might put end to the missions that he and many Americans would like to conclude.

 “The question of whether the U.S. is at war deserves to be openly debated,” he said.
 By glossing over what is occurring, “it could actually be perpetuating forever wars,” he said.